 2. Retry your incorrectly answered UCAT questions

 Retrying your incorrectly answered UCAT questions is an extremely efficient and productive way to prepare for UCAT.

 There is a reason why you got a UCAT question wrong: perhaps you made a reasoning error, perhaps you ran out of time to answer the question, or perhaps you fell for tempting a wrong answer trap.
 Whatever the reason, re-trying that UCAT question will help you acquire strategies to ensure you do not get it wrong on UCAT test day.

-Retrying your UCAT questions is the best way to practice, as you will be working on your weaknesses.
-MedEntry allows you to re-try questions in UCAT practice exams up to four times.
+Retrying your UCAT questions is the most time saving and efficient way to prepare for UCAT, as you will be working on your weaknesses.
+MedEntry allows you to re-try your incorrectly answered questions up to four times.

 3. Review and reflect on the UCAT exam

 The best way to improve in UCAT is not to simply complete practice exam after practice exam.
 You need to carefully review all UCAT questions, including those questions you got right (maybe you got the UCAT question right for the wrong reasons or because you guessed!).
 Even if you got the UCAT question right, thoroughly reviewing the solution may help you find a quicker or better way of answering that type of UCAT question.
 MedEntry provides comprehensive written and video solutions for UCAT questions on our online learning platform.